Skip to Content

 Why do my fish cakes always fall apart?

 The most common way of making fish cakes is to saute them in a skillet with some oil.
 This method is fine, but you need to have enough filler to keep them together, especially when turning them over.
 Baking them on a sheet pan doesn’t require breading and they are not moved around until they have set up.
-They stay together much better.
+They stay together much better when baked.

 Can I use frozen fish filets?